 Spending four to five hours on the golf course means a lot of time in the sun.
 While sunscreen is a must, your clothing can offer another critical layer of defense.
 Many modern golf shirts are made with fabric that has an Ultraviolet Protection Factor (UPF) rating, which measures how much of the sun's harmful UV radiation it blocks.
 A shirt with a UPF rating of 30 or higher is a great choice for protecting your skin during long rounds.
 It’s a simple way to reduce your sun exposure without having to constantly reapply lotion to your shoulders, back, and chest.

-Find a Fit That's Actually for You
+Find a Fit That's Truly Big & Tall

 This is the big one.
 A true big & tall fit isn't just a larger version of a standard size.
 Many brands simply add width, resulting in a boxy, unflattering shape.
 A properly designed big & tall shirt accounts for the unique proportions of a larger frame.
 This means it should have added length in the torso to prevent it from riding up during your swing, as well as more room in the chest, shoulders, and stomach without looking sloppy.
 Look for brands that specifically design their patterns for bigger bodies, ensuring the shirt drapes correctly and provides a comfortable, confident fit.